StatistikStadtZuerich/sszvis/docs/pie-charts/README.md

 ### `multiples.width()`

-the total width of all groups
+The total width of all groups

 ### `multiples.height()`

-the total height of all groups
+The total height of all groups

 ### `multiples.paddingX()`

-the pixel padding to place between columns of groups
+The pixel padding to place between columns of groups

 ### `multiples.paddingY()`

-the pixel padding to place between rows of groups
+The pixel padding to place between rows of groups

 ### `multiples.rows()`

-the number of rows of groups to create
+The number of rows of groups to create

 ### `multiples.cols()`

-the number of columns of groups to create
+The number of columns of groups to create

-## Usage example: multiple pie charts
+### Chart

 Shows the use of the multiples component to render several pie charts, each one showing a different segment of the same data.
 Includes an example of the use of a repeated tooltip component.